-No matter how much you already get along with your future mother-in-law, before you find yourself decked out in the wedding dress of your dreams, about to marry the love of your life, it’s important to sit down and have a heart-to-heart conversation with the mom of your beloved.
-Now that you're joining the family, and maybe even filling some of the roles in your S.O.'s life that mama used to take care of, you have to make sure you have your bases covered and expectations set.
-Wondering what the important topics to cover are?
-Here are seven convos to have with your future mother-in-law before your walk down that aisle.
+No matter how much you already get along with your future mother-in-law, before you find yourself decked out in the wedding dress of your dreams, about to marry the love of your life, there’s one more task to cross off your to-do list.
+Now that you're joining the family, it’s important to sit down and have a heart-to-heart conversation with the mom of your beloved.
+This conversation will be a crucial opportunity for making sure you have all your bases covered and expectations set before you tie the knot.

-1. What's One Thing I Should Know?
+What's One Thing I Should Know?

-4. You Can Be In Charge of Certain Holidays
+You Can Be In Charge of Certain Holidays

-5. We'll Talk Kids When We're Ready
+We'll Talk Kids When We're Ready

-6. You'll Always Be His Mom
+You'll Always Be Mom

 Say it again and again: She'll always be your partner's mom, and there are certain things and roles that only a mother can do and fill.
 You're not trying to replace her in any way.